 You might find a digital business card existing on your phone, on a social media platform, a community platform, or potentially just it’s own app on your phone or desktop.
 The cards can then be shared with others at your whim, either through a link, QR code, or a handshake popup or notification on a centralized platform for this sort of communication (think LinkedIn notifications for requests to connect, but not publicly).

-Some extra functionality can be the ability to scan physical cards so they’ve saved in your digital Rolodex, making it a lot more conscionable to tidy up your physical cards that seem to grow year on year.
+Some extra functionality can be the ability to scan physical cards in order to save them in your digital Rolodex.
+This makes it a lot more conscionable to tidy up your physical cards that only seem to grow year by year.

-This means you can share your business card digitally to contacts on webinars, through group chats, or even in-person should they hand you a physical card, completing the bridge between your digital and physical networking strategy.
+This means you can share your business card digitally to contacts on webinars, through group chats, or even in-person should they hand you a physical card.
+This will complete the bridge between your digital and physical networking strategy.

 Digital Membership cards were the brainchild to digital business cards in the MICE industry.